Borwell 338 West

 Overview

-The Dartmouth Cancer Center Microscopy Shared Resource provides access to advanced imaging instrumentation and image analysis software to all members of Dartmouth College and Dartmouth Hitchcock Medical Center communities.
-The instrumentation available include point scanning confocal microscopy and Airyscan super resolution, multichannel total internal reflection fluorescence microscopy (TIRFM), automated multi-spectral image acquisition and spectral unmixing, as well as more conventional modalities such as widefield fluorescence and brightfield imaging.
+The Dartmouth Cancer Center Microscopy Shared Resource (DCC MSR) provides access to advanced imaging instrumentation and image analysis software to Dartmouth Cancer Center members, and all members of Dartmouth College and Dartmouth Hitchcock Medical Center communities.
+The instrumentation available include point scanning confocal microscopy and Airyscan super resolution, automated multi-spectral image acquisition and spectral unmixing, high throughput phase contrast and widefield fluorescence imaging of live cells, conventional widefield fluorescence and brightfield imaging, as well as an UV light based micropatterning and microfabrication bioengineering system.
+Workstations for image analysis are available within the facility.
 To enable effective and safe use of the MSR resources, facility personnel are available for training of prospective users in image theory and hands-on use of specific instrumentation.
 Facility personnel are available for consultation on experimental design, data acquisition, and analysis as well as to perform data acquisition and analysis for interested labs.

 Leadership